ASSOCIATION FOR SURGICAL EDUCATION

 Section 2: Quorum

-A quorum for the election of officers or for the conduct of other business shall consist of those Active Members attending the Annual Business Meeting.
+A quorum for the election of officers shall consist of a simple majority of those Active Members attending the Annual Business Meeting participating in the vote.

 ARTICLE VIII – STANDING COMMITTEES